 When the feature is enabled for your organization, audit logs are automatically collected as activity occurs.
 You do not need to manually enable log collection.

 Audit logs are retained for 365 days after which they will be deleted from the system.
-Therefore, you can only go back for a maximum period of 365 days.
 If you require data of more than 365 days, you should export logs at a regular cadence to meet your internal policy requirements.

 Select an event from the list to view its details in the right rail.